• Skip to primary navigation

 Instructions

-• In another medium mixing bowl, cream 6 tablespoons of room temp butter, ¼ cup dark brown sugar and ¾ cup granulated sugar together with a hand mixier on medium speed until smooth (about 2 minutes).
+• Next, in another large mixing bowl, add the room-temperature butter, dark brown sugar, and granulated sugar together with a hand mixer on medium speed until smooth.

-• Next add yogurt, eggs, vanilla extract, lemon extract, lemon juice and lemon zest and mix with electric mixer about 1 minute until smooth
+• Then add the yogurt, vanilla, lemon juice, lemon zest, and lemon extract, and mix with an electric mixer on low speed for about thirty seconds until smooth.

-• Add the dry ingredients slowly into the wet ingredients slowly folding with a spatula until just combined.
-It is ok if batter is a little lumpy.
+• Add the dry ingredients slowly into the wet ingredients, slowly folding with a spatula until combined.
+It is ok if the batter is a little lumpy.

-• Bake the muffins in the oven for 6 minutes at 425 then without opening the oven door, reduce the oven temperature to 350 and continue baking for 13 more minutes.
+• Bake the muffins for 6 minutes at 425°F, then without opening the oven door, reduce the oven temperature to 350°F and continue baking for 10-12 minutes or until a toothpick inserted into the middle of a muffin comes out clean.

 Nutrition